-The lottery system to be used by the local election officials is found in State Board of Elections' Rules and Regulations, Title 26 Sections 201.40 and 202.40 of the Illinois Administrative Code, on simultaneous filing lotteries (see pages 45-47).
+The lottery system to be used by the local election officials is found in State Board of Elections' Administrative Rules, 26 Ill.
+Adm.
+Code title 26 Sections 201.40 and 202.40, on simultaneous filing lotteries (see pages 45-47).
 Any other lottery or system of impartial random selection used to determine candidate ballot order for simultaneous petition filings must be approved by the State Board of Elections.
 (10 ILCS 7-12(6), 10-6.2)